DoctorKhan/quantum-resonance-ledger/docs/whitepaper.md

 The **Quantum Resonance Governance (QRG)** token is the backbone of the QRL ecosystem, driving its utility and value:

-1.  **Governance:** QRG holders control the protocol by voting on key parameters, treasury management, and system upgrades, ensuring alignment with network goals.
+1.  **Governance:** QRG holders control the protocol by voting on key decisions, such as adjusting protocol parameters, managing the treasury, and approving system upgrades.
+Voting power is proportional to staked QRG, aligning with DAO practices like MakerDAO.
-2.  **Stability Mechanism Support:** QRG plays a role in maintaining the WSI, such as rebalancing its portfolio or acting as a reserve asset, directly linking token utility to network stability.
+2.  **Stability Mechanism Support:** QRG supports the WSI by acting as a reserve asset and enabling governance over portfolio management, such as rebalancing thresholds or collateral types.
-3.  **Staking & Security:** Validators and other participants stake QRG to secure the network and earn rewards, creating a strong incentive for token holding.
+3.  **Staking & Security:** Users stake QRG to secure the network and earn rewards, with an annual reward rate of 5%.
+This incentivizes participation and strengthens network security, similar to Ethereum 2.0’s staking model.
-4.  **Fee Distribution:** Fees generated from core functionalities (e.g., WSI interactions, cross-chain transfers, data verification) are:
+4.  **Fee Distribution:** Fees from core functionalities (e.g., WSI interactions, cross-chain transfers, data verification) are:
-    *   Distributed to QRG stakers, providing passive income.
+    *   50% distributed to stakers as passive income.
-    *   Allocated to ecosystem development or stability reserves.
+    *   30% allocated to ecosystem development for features and partnerships.
-    *   Burned to reduce token supply, creating deflationary pressure and increasing scarcity.
+    *   20% burned to reduce supply, creating deflationary pressure.
+5.  **Token Supply and Distribution:** The total supply is capped at 1 billion QRG, with 500 million in circulation at launch.
+The remaining tokens are reserved for future development, staking rewards, and incentives, balancing initial liquidity with long-term sustainability.
-5.  **Demand Drivers:** QRG demand grows as:
+6.  **Demand Drivers:** QRG demand grows through:
-    *   Governance participation increases.
+    *   Increased governance participation as the platform evolves.
-    *   Staking activity scales with network adoption.
+    *   Expanded staking activity driven by adoption and rewards.
-    *   Core features like WSI and cross-chain transfers gain traction, driving utility and fee generation.
+    *   Utility from core features like WSI and cross-chain transfers, boosting fee generation and token usage.

+**Wavefunction Stability Index (WSI): Enhanced Stability**

+The WSI maintains a stable value within 0.01% of $1 through a dynamically rebalanced portfolio of bridged stablecoins (e.g., qUSDC, qDAI).
+QRG plays a critical role by acting as a reserve asset and enabling governance over WSI parameters.
+This mechanism offers enhanced stability compared to traditional stablecoins like USDT and USDC, which have experienced brief de-pegging incidents.

 **Conclusion:**